 Wireless geotechnical monitoring helps reduce some of the risks associated with underground mining.

 Rock falls, cave-ins and collapses are very real risks in an underground mine.
-These disastrous events can lead to serious injury, or even death, damage or loss of mine equipment and facilities, and cause substantial production delays.
+These disastrous events can lead to serious injury or even death, cause damage or loss of mine equipment and facilities, and result in substantial production delays.

 One of the best ways to mitigate the risk posed by unstable ground and rock faces is to have a comprehensive geotechnical monitoring infrastructure.
 Ideally, this infrastructure should consist of a series of relevant geotechnical monitoring instruments that are connected to a central network.
 This allows data to be efficiently collected, moved to a central point, and analyzed.

 Geotechnical monitoring instruments commonly used for data gathering in underground mines include: